 - 1. In a large bowl, cream butter and sugar until light and fluffy.
 Beat in egg and vanilla.
 Stir in the bananas.
 Combine the flour, baking powder, baking soda and salt; add to creamed mixture and mix well.

 - 2. Divide batter in half.
 Add cocoa to half; spread into a greased 13-in. x 9-in. baking pan.
-Spoon remaining batter on top and swirl with a knife.
+Spoon remaining batter on top and, if desired, swirl with a knife to marble batter.

 - 3. Bake at 350° for 25 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Yield: 2-1/2 to 3 dozen.

 Reviews for Black-Bottom Banana Bars